TTecLinc/peilinyang/_pages/research.md

 ### Work in Progress

 How to Use Cluster Conformal Inference to Improve Prediction: Evidence from a Health Policy Field Experiment.
-2024. (with Lambert Zixin Li)
+2024.

 ### Working Papers
 [Maximize the Efficiency of Healthcare Matching: a Simple Modification](https://tteclinc.github.io/peilinyang//files/Healthcare_matching.pdf).
 2022. _a technical note on health care resources allocation system during pandemic_.